 Most Canadian boys have sports heroes, and many of them are hockey players.
 Not Steve Nash.
 In eighth grade, Nash had a dream to play basketball.
-Despite those who thought he was too short and would never play university basketball? let alone be drafted to the NBA? he met and surpassed every goal he has set.
+Despite those who thought he was too short and would never play university basketball, let alone be drafted to the NBA, Nash met and surpassed every goal he has set.

 At the 2000 Olympic Games in Sydney, Nash captained his team to wins over Spain and Yugoslavia, before suffering an emotional loss to France in the quarterfinals.

-Nash has been inspired by many people, and his next project focuses on one of his childhood heroes: Nash will team up with ESPN Films to make a documentary on his childhood hero, Terry Fox.
-"As a six-year-old in Canada, I remember what it felt like and how proud we were when he was running across the country to raise money for cancer research.
+Nash has been inspired by many people, including his childhood hero and fellow Canada's Walk of Fame Inductee Terry Fox: "As a six-year-old in Canada, I remember what it felt like and how proud we were when he was running across the country to raise money for cancer research.
 I also remember what it felt like when we found out that he couldn't continue.
 Those things have stuck with me."
-Nash's film directorial debut will air on ESPN.

 On March 21, 2015, Nash announced his retirement from the NBA: "I will likely never play basketball again.
 It’s bittersweet.
 I already miss the game deeply, but I’m also really excited to learn to do something else.
 This letter is for anyone who’s taken note of my career.
 At the heart of this letter, I’m speaking to kids everywhere who have no idea what the future holds or how to take charge of their place in it.
 When I think of my career, I can’t help but think of the kid with his ball, falling in love.
 That’s still what I identify with and did so throughout my entire story."